Fairness (machine learning): Controversies

 Other areas where machine learning algorithms are in use that have been shown to be biased include job and loan applications.
 Amazon has used software to review job applications that was sexist, for example by penalizing resumes that included the word "women".
 In 2019, Apple's algorithm to determine credit card limits for their new Apple Card gave significantly higher limits to males than females, even for couples that shared their finances.
 Mortgage-approval algorithms in use in the U.S. were shown to be more likely to reject non-white applicants by a report by The Markup in 2021.

+Limitations

+Recent works underline the presence of several limitations to the current landscape of fairness in machine learning, particularly when it comes to what is realistically achievable in this respect in the ever increasing real-world applications of AI.

+For instance, the mathematical and quantitative approach to formalize fairness, and the related "de-biasing" approaches, may rely onto too simplistic and easily overlooked assumptions, such as the categorization of individuals into pre-defined social groups.

+Other delicate aspects are, e.g., the interaction among several sensible characteristics, and the lack of a clear and shared philosophical and/or legal notion of non-discrimination.

+Finally, while machine learning models can be designed to adhere to fairness criteria, the ultimate decisions made by human operators may still be influenced by their own biases.
+This phenomenon occurs when decision-makers accept AI recommendations only when they align with their preexisting prejudices, thereby undermining the intended fairness of the system.

-Group Fairness criteria
+Group fairness criteria

 In classification problems, an algorithm learns a function to predict a discrete characteristic $Y$, the target variable, from known characteristics $X$.
 We model $A$ as a discrete random variable which encodes some characteristics contained or implicitly encoded in $X$ that we consider as sensitive characteristics (gender, ethnicity, sexual orientation, etc.).
 We finally denote by $R$ the prediction of the classifier.

 Now let us define three main criteria to evaluate if a given classifier is fair, that is if its predictions are not influenced by some of these sensitive variables.